InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/dsa_transparency.md

 <tr>
 <td><code>behalf</code></td>
 <td>string</td>
-<td>Advertiser Transparency: Free UNICODE text string with a name of whose behalf the ad is displayed.Maximum 100 characters.</td>
+<td>Advertiser Transparency: Free UNICODE text string with a name of whose behalf the ad is displayed.
+Maximum 100 characters.</td>
 </tr>
 <tr>
 <td><code>paid</code></td>
 <td>string</td>
 <td>Advertiser Transparency: Free UNICODE text string of who paid for the ad.
-Must always be included even if it&rsquo;s the same as what is listed in the behalf attribute.Maximum 100 characters</td>
+Must always be included even if it's the same as what is listed in the behalf attribute.
+Maximum 100 characters</td>
 </tr>
 <tr>
 <td><code>transparency</code></td>